 Create videos that are 30 seconds or longer

 Our ad partners have premium campaigns available for videos with 30 seconds or more of active content.
 (Note: active content starts counting right after your logo/intro plays).
-For our video players, it's best to keep videos between 30–90 seconds (around 60 seconds is the sweet spot), since ads run between videos on the Playlist player and in-between loops of the same video on the Related player.
+For our video players, it's best to keep videos between 31–90 seconds, since ads run between videos on the Playlist player and in-between loops of the same video on the Related player.
 Read more here: How do AdThrive video ads earn?

 Upload videos readers can view on most connections